brhannan/sl-ksp/README.md

 # KSP Toolbox

-Control a rocket in Kerbal Space Program from Simulink.

-KSP Toolbox provides Simulink blocks that allow Simulink to to communicate with KSP.
+KSP Toolbox provides Simulink blocks and MATLAB functions that allow you to control a rocket in Kerbal Space Program from Simulink.

 ![](https://github.com/brhannan/sl-ksp/blob/main/doc/images/ksplaunchdemo2.gif)